RahulChandra99/RGBAMSC/README.md

 # RGBA

-Unit tests and RGBA structure for storing pixels.
+Unit tests and RGBA structure for storing the pixels.